 All Moving Panels

-For applications needing maximum flexibility in larger hangars allowing multiple aircraft without using stacking pockets (see “Single Stacking Panels” below).
+One configuration of bottom rolling hangar doors is referred to as All Moving due to the fact that the panels are not restricted which direction they slide and are individually operated.
+This configuration of bottom rolling hangar door is typically chosen for applications needing maximum flexibility in larger hangars allowing multiple aircraft without using stacking pockets (see “Single Stacking Panels” below).
 Simply move all panels to the side of the hangar which doesn’t need to be open.
 In Northern climates, all moving configurations may require heated rails.

 Single Stacking Panels